The Daring Gourmet

 cornish game hen recipe best roasted lemon garlic herb rosemary thyme crispy skin

-One of the reasons I like Cornish hen is that it makes for such an elegant presentation. Ā It’s one thing when you bring in the large roasted chicken for your dinner guests to admire and it’s then carved and divided among the plates, each guest with their own little pile of chicken meat – and of course the dark meat lovers have to fight over who gets the two drumsticks and wings. Ā But it looks much more impressive when you can serve your dinner guests their very own beautifully golden-browned hens. Ā And those dark meat lovers get bothĀ sets of drumsticks and wings to themselves! Ā Thinking of inviting your boss over to dinner to prep him for that raise request? Ā These Cornish game hens are the perfect thing to feed his ego.
+One of the reasons I like Cornish hen is that it makes for such an elegant presentation.
+It’s one thing when you bring in the large roasted chicken for your dinner guests to admire and it’s then carved and divided among the plates, each guest with their own little pile of chicken meat – and of course the dark meat lovers have to fight over who gets the two drumsticks.
+But it looks much more impressive when you can serve your dinner guests their very own beautifully golden-browned hens.
+And those dark meat lovers get both sets of drumsticks to themselves!
+Thinking of inviting your boss over to dinner to prep him for that raise request?
+These Cornish game hens are the perfect thing to feed his ego.
+(Do people even still do that or have I been watching too many 60’s movies??)

 cornish game hen recipe best roasted lemon garlic herb rosemary thyme crispy skin